Written by Aadharsh Shrimanikandan

 Formation Used in possession: 4-3-3

 The coach always trained his players to press high up the pitch and work hard for their goals, similar to how Cruyff trained his dream team during the 90s.
 The forward trident, comprising of Messi, Ronaldinho and Samuel Eto’o pressed the opponent’s defenders whenever they didn’t have possession of the ball.
 Deco and Xavi pulled the strings from midfield, while Edmilson was deployed as an anchor in front of the Blaugrana defence.
-The team generally played a high defensive line with Edmilson slotting in as the 3rd CB.
+The team generally played a high defensive line with Edmilson slotting in as the 3rd centre-back.

-Formation played when Barca didn’t have the ball: 4-1-2-1-2
+Formation played when Barça didn’t have the ball: 4-1-2-1-2

 When Barca did not have possession of the ball, Ronaldinho and Eto’o stayed up front, waiting for the counter to be played on with Messi wreaking havoc in a free role as the creator.
-On the left side, either of Xavi or Van Bommel used to help Van Bronckhorst defend.
+On the left side, either Xavi or Van Bommel used to help Van Bronckhorst defend.

 How did they attack?